-Other sidenote: If you need to move big brother/sister to a new bed, don’t miss my post on Kids Mattress.
+Another sidenote: If you need to move big brother/sister to a new bed, don’t miss my post on the best kids mattress.

 Get your baby NEEDS lined up

-One of my most popular posts of all time is my Baby Needs posts.
+One of my most popular posts of all time is my Baby Needs post.
 I would recommend having a few things ESPECIALLY ready from about 30 weeks on (you never know)

 - Carseat (I love this one — if you’re looking for something cheaper, I always used these)

 - 1 Pack of newborn diapers — I always used these,

 - A few newborn outfits/onsies — these kind are my favorite